 Aetna Titanium Rib Exclusions and Non-Covered Indications

-Aetna classifies VEPTR as experimental, investigational, or unproven for scoliosis without thoracic insufficiency syndrome.
-That covers a wide range of diagnoses — congenital scoliosis, early onset scoliosis, idiopathic infantile scoliosis, kyphoscoliosis, and scoliosis associated with spinal muscular atrophy.
-If TIS is not part of the clinical picture, VEPTR doesn't clear the medical necessity bar.
+This is the section that will drive most of your denials if your team isn't careful.
+Aetna considers VEPTR experimental, investigational, or unproven for scoliosis without thoracic insufficiency syndrome.
+That includes a long list of scoliosis subtypes: congenital scoliosis, early onset scoliosis, idiopathic infantile scoliosis, kyphoscoliosis, and scoliosis associated with spinal muscular atrophy.

 Coverage Indications at a Glance